-- (a) "Academic year" has the same meaning as specified in subdivision (a) of Section 69432.7. - (b) "Board" means the Board of Governors of the California Community Colleges. - (c) (1) "Cost of attendance" has the same meaning as specified in Section 1087ll of Title 20 of the United States Code. - (2) Notwithstanding paragraph (1), the board may adopt rules governing the establishment of, and adjustment to, the cost of attendance by an eligible California community college for purposes of this program. - (d) "Eligible California community college" means a California community college that satisfies both all of the following conditions: - (1) It is a qualifying institution pursuant to subdivision (l) of Section 69432.7. - (2) It meets the requirements of Section 76396.2. - (3) Its district governing board has voluntarily decided to participate in the program and has designated it to participate. - (e) "Eligible program" has the same meaning as specified in Section 1088 of Title 20 of the United States Code.
+- (a) "Academic year" has the same meaning as specified in subdivision (a) of Section 69432.7. - (b) "Board" means the Board of Governors of the California Community Colleges. - (c) (1) "Cost of attendance" has the same meaning as specified in Section 1087ll of Title 20 of the United States Code. - (2) Notwithstanding paragraph (1), the board may adopt rules governing the establishment of, and adjustment to, the cost of attendance by an eligible California community college for purposes of this program. - (d) "Eligible California community college" means a California community college that satisfies all of the following conditions: - (1) It is a qualifying institution pursuant to subdivision (l) of Section 69432.7. - (2) It meets the requirements of Section 76396.2. - (3) Its district governing board has voluntarily decided to participate in the program and has designated it to participate.